Copper Phoenix Art

+My copper art and fountain art is not made for pet or human use.
 In all my years of working with copper and copper water features, never have I encountered a situation where someone's pet (including my own) was harmed by drinking from a fountain.
-However, that does not mean it could not happen, so the best suggestion is not to allow it if at all possible.
-(Buying a running water pet drinking bowl can be a good deterrent, if your pet is very interested in drinking from flowing fountain water.)
+However, that does not mean it could not happen, so my best suggestion is not to allow it if at all possible.
+(Buying a running water pet drinking bowl/fountain made and intended for such purposes can be a good deterrent, if your pet is very interested in drinking from flowing fountain water.)

 <Please use this information below as a marker for your discretion with your pets/animals.>